DylanIntec/DylanIntec.github.io/_posts/2020-09-03-AR-for-consulting.md

 ## Traditional AR/VR

 When AR or VR is mentioned, an image such as below probably comes to mind.
 These purpose build headsets are powerful and deliver an immersive experience.
 This comes at a great cost with one of the headsets retailing at AU$5,599.00.
-Fortualntly, due to the decreasing cost of computing power, we can now experience AR right from our mobile phones.
+Fortunately, due to the decreasing cost of computing power, we can now experience AR right from our mobile phones.
 First though, some terminology needs to be cleaned up.

 ![alt text](images/hololens.jpeg)
 Microsoft Hololens Credit: [Microsoft](https://www.microsoft.com/en-us/hololens)

 ## Terminology

-As the technolgy is new, there are different terminologies that can mean the same thing.
+As the technology is new, there are different terminologies that can mean the same thing.

 ### Virtual Reality (VR)
-All of your surroudings are rendered.
+All of your surroundings are rendered.
 Think of putting on a headset that takes you to a different world.
 This requires a powerful GPU and expensive gear which is a full headset.

-### Agmented Reality (AR)
+### Augmented Reality (AR)
 Objects are rendered in the real world.
 AR takes less computing power and the gear can take the form of glasses or a phone.

 #### Also known as: